LlamaEdge/docs/docs/user-guide/text-to-image/quick-start-sd.md

 ### Download the portable API server app

-Download the server Wasm application.
-It's lightweight (the size of the server is 2.5 MB) and cross-platform.
+Download the API server application.
+It's a Wasm file, which is lightweight (the size of the server is 2.5 MB) and cross-platform.

 ```
 curl -LO https://github.com/LlamaEdge/sd-api-server/releases/latest/download/sd-api-server.wasm
 ```

-### Download the stable diffusion model
+### Download the Stable Diffusion model

 ```